ubxtool [-? ] [-c

 The u-blox 9 series, protocol version 27+, tries, but does not completely succeed, to solve the problem with Configuration Items.
 If your GPS does not support protocol version 27+, then this section does not apply to you.

 Most of the configuration variables in the GPS have been assigned a 32-bit Key ID.
+Each Key references one specific value.
+A typical receiver may have over 1,100 Key IDs.
 Each Key ID has been assigned a Key Name.
-Over 600 Key Names are supported by ubxtool.
-To see them all do: "ubxtool -h -v 3".
-Each Key references one specific value.
+Most of the Key Names are documented by u-blox and supported by ubxtool.
+To see all the Key Name understood by ubxtool do: "ubxtool -h -v 3".

 To get the value related to an item, use "-g ITEM".